Steam Baths

 Heat Cavity – This is the space above the door that retains heat and steam when the door is opened.
 The more people who will be using the steam bath (e.g., opening/closing the door letting steam out and cold air in) the more important this is and somewhat the larger it should be to avoid loosing too much heat and steam each time the door is opened.
 In general having the ceiling 30-40cm above the door opening will suffice.

-Bench Heights – Unlike a sauna where we want to be up in the löyly cavity, this is not so necessary in a steam bath.
+Bench Heights – Unlike a sauna where we need to be up in the löyly cavity, this is not so necessary in a steam bath.
 There is still stratification and a higher bench does provide a more even and enjoyable experience but the difference is usually not as great as in a sauna.
 So a variety of bench heights and configurations can work well.

 A good starting point is a 42cm (16.5”) high lower bench and 84cm (37”) high (42cm above the lower bench) upper bench.